Tenerife: Protected natural areas

 Nearly half of the island territory (48.6 percent), is under protection from the Red Canaria de Espacios Naturales Protegidos (Canary Islands Network for Protected Natural Areas).
-Of the 146 protected sites under control of network in the Canary Islands archipelago, a total of 43 are located in Tenerife, the most protected island in the group.
-The network has criteria which places areas under its observation under eight different categories of protection, all of them are represented in Tenerife.
-Aside from Parque Nacional del Teide, it counts the Parque Natural de Canarias (Crown Forest), two rural parks (Anaga and Teno), four integral natural reserves, six special natural reserves, a total of fourteen natural monuments, nine protected landscapes and up to six sites of scientific interest.
-Also located on the island Macizo de Anaga since 2015 is Biosphere Reserve and is the place that has the largest number of endemic species in Europe.
+Of the 146 protected sites under control of the network in the Canary Islands archipelago, a total of 43 are located in Tenerife, the most protected island in the group.
+The network has criteria that place areas under its observation under eight different categories of protection, all of which are represented in Tenerife.
+Aside from Parque Nacional del Teide, it includes the Parque Natural de Canarias (Crown Forest), two rural parks (Anaga and Teno), four integral natural reserves, six special natural reserves, a total of fourteen natural monuments, nine protected landscapes, and up to six sites of scientific interest.
+Also located on the island Macizo de Anaga since 2015 is the Biosphere Reserve, which has the largest number of endemic species in Europe.

 In contrast to the land-based protected areas, Tenerife also boasts significant marine protected natural areas.
 Among these is the Zona de Especial Conservación Teno-Rasca (Teno-Rasca Special Area of Conservation), a marine protected area established in 2013.
 This marine protected area off the coast of Tenerife is known for its ecological significance and biodiversity, including resident populations of cetaceans such as bottlenose dolphins and pilot whales.
 It is also known as the Tenerife-La Gomera Marine Area and became the first European designated Whale Heritage Area in January 2021.